Removing barriers to cycling

-Since 2007 we’ve worked with thousands of disabled children and adults who face barriers to taking part in any physical activity.
+Since becoming a registered charity in 2007 (no. 1120905), we’ve worked with thousands of Disabled children and adults who face barriers to taking part in any physical activity.
 Informed by life-changing personal experience of disabled trustees, staff and volunteers, we’re determined to show that anyone can enjoy cycling, given the right equipment, support and environment.

 Wheels for Wellbeing exists to enhance disabled people’s lives by ensuring that anyone can access the physical, emotional, practical and social benefits of cycling.

 More disabled people in the UK will cycle for everyday journeys – transport, leisure or exercise – and cycle routes will be inclusive and accessible.
 Our work will transform attitudes to disability and ensure a healthier population.

 - We follow a person-centred approach based on the Social Model of Disability.
 We work to remove or overcome any barriers that prevent an individual from cycling